mdenisov/micro/README.md

 }
 ```

-A word of advice: the `.babelrc` file will replace the internal micro babelrc template.
-You must include at the very minimum the default micro/babel preset.
+A word of advice: the `.babelrc` file will replace the internal frontend babelrc template.
+You must include at the very minimum the default frontend/babel preset.

 ### Extending Webpack

 You can also extend the underlying webpack config.
-Create a file called `micro.config.js` in your project's root.
+Create a file called `frontend.config.js` in your project's root.

 ```
-// micro.config.js
+// frontend.config.js

 module.exports = {
   modify: (config, { target, dev }, webpack) => {